manateelazycat/mind-wave/README.md

 2. Execute the command `mind-wave-comment-code`, ChatGPT will automatically split the screen to display code with comments on the right.
 3. Execute the command `mind-wave-explain-code`, ChatGPT will automatically split the screen to display an explanation for the code on the right.

-### Video Mode
+### Summary Mode
-Open a video website, such as [EAF](https://github.com/emacs-eaf/emacs-application-framework).
+1. Open a video website and execute the command `mind-wave-summary-video`.
+ChatGPT will automatically retrieve the video subtitles and analyze the summary of the video (YouTube Transcript API installation is required).

-1. Execute the command `mind-wave-summary-video`.
-ChatGPT will automatically obtain the video subtitles and analyze the video summary.
+2. Open a text website and execute the command `mind-wave-summary-web`.
+ChatGPT will automatically retrieve the core content of the webpage and analyze the summary of the webpage (nodejs-readability-cli installation is required).